blairkan/NMED_T_intro_matlab/README.md

 ## How to use

-These examples are structured as a set of functions, which each do one thing.
+These examples are structured as a set of functions, each of which do one thing.
 Users can call the functions in their own analyses, or pull out the content of a given function into their own function or script.
+Files beginning with "example_" are scripts, which show how one or more functions can be called.

 It is the responsibility of the user to already have the ready-to-use NMED data files downloaded and [added to their Matlab path](https://www.mathworks.com/help/matlab/ref/addpath.html).